thekompanee/chamber/README.md

 To solve this problem, Heroku allows you to set environment variables in your application.
 Unfortunately this has the nasty side effect of being a pain to deal with.
-For one, you have to deal with environment variables with unweildy names (eg `MY_THIRD_PARTY_SERVICE_DEV_API_KEY`).
+For one, you have to deal with environment variables with unwieldy names (eg `MY_THIRD_PARTY_SERVICE_DEV_API_KEY`).
 For another, it makes the organization of those variables difficult.